HAL Dhruv: India

 In October 2008, Defence Minister A. K. Antony announced that the Indian Navy will deploy the Dhruv in the utility role.
 The proposed anti-submarine warfare (ASW) variant had been deemed unsuitable by the Navy, which was reportedly dissatisfied with the folding blade performance and maintenance record.
 In 2015, HAL modified the foldable rotor's design to allow the Dhruv to be carried on board light frigates; several Indian Navy helicopters shall receive this modification.
 The Navy has considered the Dhruv for maritime surveillance and search and rescue roles, and in 2008 a senior Navy official said: "The ALH has a long way to go before the programme matures sufficiently for it to undertake basic naval roles such as search and rescue (SAR) and communication duties."
 In 2013, the Indian Navy was reportedly interested in the HAL Rudra, the armed version of the Dhruv.
 On 12 November 2013, the Indian Navy commissioned their first Dhruv squadron (INAS 322, Guardians); Vice Admiral Sinha stated that "In the Navy, Dhruv helicopters had transformed into an advanced search and rescue (SAR) helicopter, which is also used for missions like heliborne operations, and armed patrol with night vision devices".

 Civil Dhruv variants are produced for transport, rescue, policing, offshore operations, air-ambulance, and other roles.
-The National Disaster Management Authority (NDMA) placed an order for 12 Dhruv helicopters equipped with a full medical suite, including ventilators and two stretchers.
-In 2008, it was announced that India's Home Ministry had ordered six Dhruvs.
+In May 2009, the Border Security Force expressed interest to acquire eight ALH choppers besides a large transport aircraft and two small aircraft from abroad.
+The contract was to be finalised by the fiscal year.
 The Oil and Natural Gas Corporation are to use the Dhruv for offshore operations.
 Several Indian state governments are to use Dhruvs for police and transportation duties.
 In March 2011, India's Directorate General of Civil Aviation released a proposed airworthiness directive asking all civilian Dhruv operators to temporarily ground their aircraft due to cracks potentially forming in the tail area, and recommended reinforcing affected areas.